-For the purpose of fire-extinguishing systems, buildings separated by less than 10 feet from adjacent buildings shall be considered as one building.
-Fire barriers, partitions and walls, regardless of rating, shall not be considered as creating separate buildings for purposes of determining fire sprinkler requirements.
+903.2 Where required.
+Approved automatic fire sprinkler systems shall be installed in all new structures.
+For the purpose of fire sprinkler systems, buildings separated by less than 10 feet from adjacent buildings shall be considered one building.
+Fire barriers and partitions, regardless of rating, shall not be considered as creating separate buildings for purposes of determining fire sprinkler requirements.
+Mezzanines shall be included in the total square footage calculation.